Rossville/Internship/README.md

-# This repo consists of internship assignment.
+# This repo consists of internship assignments.